BowdoinOrient/bongo/readme.md

 ###Bongo
 [![Build Status](https://img.shields.io/travis/BowdoinOrient/bongo/develop.svg?style=flat)](https://travis-ci.org/BowdoinOrient/bongo) [![Coverage Status](https://img.shields.io/coveralls/BowdoinOrient/bongo/develop.svg?style=flat)](https://coveralls.io/r/BowdoinOrient/bongo?branch=develop)  [![Stories in Progress](https://badge.waffle.io/BowdoinOrient/bongo.svg?label=In%20Progress&title=In%20Progress)](http://waffle.io/BowdoinOrient/bongo)
 ---
 Bongo is the third version of the Bowdoin Orient Network Update System.
 The project's goal is to provide a professional, scalable and modern platform on which readers, editors and contributors of the Bowdoin Orient can read and write Bowdoin's news for the next decade.
+In addition, Bongo hopes to be a platform that can be reused and remixed to meet the needs of other journalistic organizations.

+####Contributing
+Bongo is using [waffle.io](http://waffle.io/BowdoinOrient/bongo) for project management.
+If you're interested in contributing code to Bongo, check out the scrum board and see what's in the backlog.
+Most stories should already be pointed, prioritized and given acceptance criteria.
+If you're interested in a story that's missing one of those, or have any other questions, email [Brian](mailto:bjacobel@gmail.com) - he can help match up your skills with the Orient's needs.

 ####Setup